surajsbharadwaj/terraform-ibm-powervs/modules/pvs/README.md

 # Module pvs

-This module is used to create a PowerVS service, SSH Key, import images, Pulic network and 3 Private Subnets
+This module is used to create a PowerVS service, SSH Key, import images, Public network and 3 Private Subnets

 ## Example Usage
 ```